The summit of Mt. Whitney

 • If this progression seems too quick, then allow for more time, possibly 20 or 24 weeks.ย Be comfortable with your increments.

-• The rest and cross training days are just as important as training hikes.ย ย
+• The rest and cross training/strength training days are just as important as training hikes.ย ย

-• It is ok to adjust, take a day off, add an extra rest day, etc.ย It is important to listen to your body, while remaining intentional.
+• It is ok to adjust, take a day off, add an extra rest day, etc.ย It is important to listen to your body, while remaining intentional.ย While the example calendar above has 1 rest day, many people need 2.ย That is something to assess on an individual level, and in that case, swap out a cross training / strength training day for an extra rest day.

 *Want professional coaching and support to help develop your own INDIVIDUALIZED Mt.
-Whitney training calendar like the one you see above?ย Let me help you create your OWN plan for success with tailored cross training, incremental long hikes, and practice hikes built in that work for YOU!ย Iโ€™ll assess where you are today, and build you a plan to get you where you need to be!ย Get started HERE!
+Whitney training calendar like the one you see above?ย Let me help you create your OWN plan for success with tailored cross training and strength training, incremental long hikes, and additional support for gear, fueling, and recovery that work for YOU!ย Iโ€™ll assess where you are today, and build you a plan to get you where you need to be!ย Get startedย by filling out this INTEREST FORM HERE!

-As you can see, there is a reason that people sometimes train for Mt Whitney for a year or two.ย I myself have a healthy background of challenging, long distance, and high altitude hikes, like the Grand Canyon’s Rim to Rim hike.
+As you can see, there is a reason that people sometimes train for Mt Whitney for a year or more.ย I myself have a healthy background of challenging, long distance, and high altitude hikes, like Colorado 14’ers, the 50 U.S. state high points, and the Grand Canyon’s Rim to Rim hike.
 But I still trained for Mt Whitney for 10 months altogether the 1st time I hiked it.ย ย

-As you are getting to learn your hiking performance and building your hiking foundation, that is the ideal time to also start paying attention to 2 other important aspects of training for Mt Whitney: proper fueling and investing in proper gear.ย ย
+As you are working through your Mt.
+Whitney training plan, that is the ideal time to also start paying attention to 2 other important aspects of training for Mt Whitney: proper fueling and investing in proper gear.ย ย

-• Do you benefit the most from a big meal the night before a morning hike?ย
+• What meal do you benefit the most from the night before a big hike?ย

-• What types of “big meals” give you the most energy the next day?
-(Think healthy carbs and lean proteins)
+• What types of meals give you the most energy the next day?
+(Think healthy carbs, good fats, fruits and veggies, and lean proteins)

 • Which hiking snacks are the most digestible for you while hiking?